d3b-center/OMPARE/code/tier_classification/README.md

   h.
 Publications: from `oncokb_consensus_annotated.txt`, `CITATIONS` is non-empty

 2. Tier 2 variants:
   a.
-Levels of evidence to include among Tier 2 would be: - in the `HIGHEST_LEVEL` field, those variants only with level 4 evidence OR R2; OR in the `Highest DX Level`, level 3; OR in the `Highest PX Level`, level 3; OR present in COSMIC resistance variant database without `Tier 1` annotated.
+Levels of evidence to include among Tier 2 would be: - in the `HIGHEST_LEVEL` field, those variants only with level 4 evidence OR R2; OR in the `Highest DX Level`, level 3; OR in the `Highest PX Level`, level 3; OR present in COSMIC resistance variant database without `Tier 1` annotated; OR designated as `likely_pathogenic` in `CLIN_SIG`.
 (Note: a given variant may have multiple Levels of evidence in different indications, so long as the levels don't exceed 3 for DX or PX, nor 4 for `Level`, it would remain a Tier2 variant.
 If a variant has a level higher in any single one of these categories, it is a Tier 1 variant).
   b.
 Mutation type: from MAF `Variant_Classification` field - missense, nonsense, indel (frameshift/non-frameshift), splice site, splice region.
   c.
 Variant allele frequency > 0.05: Calculated as `VAF = t_alt_count/(t_alt_count+t_ref_count)`